TLouf/multiling-twitter/README.md

     pip install -r requirements.txt

 To install `pycld3`, you'll need to follow the instructions from there: https://github.com/bsolomon1124/pycld3.
 Windows doesn't seem to be supported for now.

 Then for `geopandas` and its dependencies, it depends on your platform.

 #### Linux
-First, try:
+The problem here is to install `rtree`, and in particular its C dependency `libspatialindex`.
+There are three solutions to this.

+- The first is simple, but makes you use `conda`, so your whole environment then needs to be built with `conda`:

+    conda install --file requirements_geo.txt

+- The second solution just takes one more command, but installs `rtree` system-wide.
+You simply do

+    sudo apt-get install python3-rtree
     pip3 install -r requirements_geo.txt

-If you get an error when using some `geopandas` dependent functions, then delete the whole environment you've created, re-install the "classic" dependencies and do the following, in this order:
+- The third is the most flexible, as it allows to install `rtree` in your environment, and  to install `libspatialindex` without root privileges.
+  You first install `libspatialindex` in your local user directory

+    curl -L http://download.osgeo.org/libspatialindex/spatialindex-src-1.8.5.tar.gz | tar xz
+    cd spatialindex-src-1.8.5
+    ./configure --prefix=/home/<username>/<dir>
+    make
-    pip3 install Rtree
+    make install
+You then add
+`SPATIALINDEX_C_LIBRARY=/home/<username>/<dir>/lib/libspatialindex_c.so` as an
+environment variable (in `.profile` for instance), and then in your virtual environment you can just

-    pip3 install geopandas
+    pip3 install -r requirements_geo.txt

 ####  Windows
 Download the wheels of `GDAL`, `Rtree`, `Fiona` and `Shapely` from https://www.lfd.uci.edu/~gohlke/pythonlibs/ (only the win32 versions work).
 Install them manually with pip

-    pip install < path to the .whl file >
+    pip install <path to the .whl file>

 in this order:
 1. GDAL